Breadcrumbs

 • Certain drugs or medicines (for example some antibiotics)

-If you’re suffering from the symptoms of an allergic reaction, there are several ways you can treat and manage them, such as:
+There are several ways you can treat and manage allergic reactions if prevention fails, such as:

 • Taking antihistamines (for example, Clarityn)